Gateway-Web/editor-docs/docs/get-started/editor-pages.md

 ## Example
 The example below is a web page with a **Hero** and multiple **Sections** that make up the content of the page.
-The header and footer are *not* able to be visually edited, so they do not use `Compozer`.
+The header and footer are not using `Compozer` so they will not be editable in this example.

 ### Page Example
 ```